-By calling initWithFrame, or initWithCoder method when it is unarchived form nib file.
+Either by calling initWithFrame, or initWithCoder method when it is unarchived form a nib file.
 Both situations are covered.

 Note that we do not implement -encodeWithCoder: method.
-UIViews and UIViewControllers does not follow normal serialization process, their state is persisted in model.
+UIViews and UIViewControllers does not follow normal serialization process, their state is persisted in a model.

-Interface of generic view
+The interface of generic view

-View exposes minimal set of properties and methods that are required for its configuration.
-Property is not backed up by instance variable, but by view's or subview's property, if possible.
+The view exposes a minimal set of properties and methods that are required for its configuration.
+If possible, a property is not backed up by an instance variable, but rather by view's or subview's property.